 Assistive Device - Stowage, Damage, and Delay

-This guide contains relevant, important information to help ensure customers with disabilities have a pleasant travel experience.
+This page contains relevant, important information to help ensure passengers with disabilities have a pleasant travel experience.

 - What is an Assistive Device?